New Jersey recreational cannabis sales for the 3rd quarter of the year totaled $177,710,764. They have been high since the beginning.

 Furthermore, a range of weed policy and industry experts continually lament the high price of legal New Jersey cannabis, both recreational and medicinal.

-The NJCRC established and now enforces the rules and regulations governing the licensing, cultivation, testing, selling, and purchasing of cannabis in the state.
+The NJCRC established and now enforces the rules and regulations licensing, cultivation, testing, selling, and purchasing of cannabis in the state.